Model-agnostic search of gravitational wave echoes in LVK data: Introduction

 A uniform comb model with narrow line widths can capture the generic features of these long-lived \acp{QNM}~\cite{Conklin:2017lwb,Holdom:2019bdv}.
-By marginalizing over the unknown phase information, an efficient likelihood function was derived by some of the present authors to search for these modes in a model-independent manner.
+By marginalizing over the unknown phase information, an efficient likelihood function was derived by some of the present authors to search for these modes in a model-agnostic framework.
 This method was applied to O1 data, and it found no clear evidence of narrow line structures for the first two CBC events~\cite{Ren:2021xbe}.
 However, this earlier approach completely discarded phase information, limiting its sensitivity to weak signals.
 More recently, a new phase-marginalized likelihood retaining partial phase information was proposed to address this sensitivity limitation~\cite{Wu:2023wfv}.
 By accounting for the relative phase variation between different frequency bins belonging to the same \ac{QNM}, this new method was shown to yield significant performance improvements in single-detector Gaussian noise.
 In particular, it delivers robust search results when the analysis duration is varied, especially in the high-frequency resolution regime.

 In this work, we extend the new phase-marginalized likelihood to a network of multiple detectors, enabling the coherent combination of data across the network to enhance detection sensitivity.
 We also improve the real-data search pipeline in several key aspects relative to earlier studies~\cite{Ren:2021xbe,Wu:2023wfv}.
-These improvements include an optimized notching procedure to suppress the dominant non-Gaussian artifacts---instrumental spectral lines---as well as more appropriate setting for intrinsic and extrinsic parameters.
+These improvements include an optimized notching procedure to suppress the dominant non-Gaussian artifacts---instrumental spectral lines---as well as more appropriate settings for intrinsic and extrinsic parameters.
 We validate the performance of this pipeline on O1 detector noise by comparing with Gaussian noise results, confirming the effectiveness of notching and the robustness of signal recovery.
-We then apply this robust pipeline to search for gravitational wave echoes in \ac{LVK} events from observing runs O1 to O4.
-We specifically focus on three events with high \ac{SNR} in the ringdown stage, including the newly detected O4 events which benefit from reduced background noise.
+We then apply this robust pipeline to search for gravitational wave echoes in \ac{LVK} events, focusing on three events that exhibit high ringdown \ac{SNR}: GW150914 from O1, GW231226\_101520 (hereafter GW231226) from O4a, and the recently reported O4 event GW250114\_082203 (hereafter GW250114).